 Fear and stigma attached to specific breeds, plus media and pop-culture portrayals, have also played a role, contributing to the coining of “Black Dog Syndrome,” a phenomenon in which black dogs are overlooked for lighter-colored ones.
 Given that, February was recently deemed Black Dog Syndrome Awareness Month to help raise awareness and shift perspectives.
 And a few photographers, including Emma O’brien, have focused their lens on black dogs in photo series to how show stunning they truly are.

-In the end, it’s important not just for individuals, but also for shelters and rescues to remember not only that the dogs society has labeled as being “less adoptable” are capable of being wonderful pets, but also that lots of people want to adopt them.
+In the end, it’s important to remember not only that the dogs society has labeled as being “less adoptable” are capable of being wonderful pets but also that lots of people want to adopt them.
 As Gruber says: “With all of these animals that are perceived as being ‘difficult to adopt out,’ there are a lot of people who actually seek out these animals.”
 Maybe you’ll be one of them.